French brig Brave (1793): British career

 From October 1809 to September 1810, Insolent was at Plymouth, undergoing a large repair.
 The Admiralty rerated her as a brig-sloop and commissioned her for the North Sea and the Baltic in October 1810 under the command of Commander Edward Brazier.

 Under Brazier's command, Insolent captured two chasse marees, Providence (20 September 1812), and Trois Freres (23 January 1813).

 In April 1812, Insolent captured a French privateer rowboat, armed with swivel guns, and sent her into Dover.

 A gale on Sunday 18 October that continued to the next morning damaged many vessels.
 Insolent, for one, was driven ashore at Swansea.

 In December 1812 Commander John Forbes replaced Brazier.

 On 26 April 1814, Insolent was in company with and when they captured the Euranie.
 (Note: A first-class share of the prize money was worth £15 2s 5d; a sixth-class share, that of an ordinary seaman, was worth 3s 9d.)

-Insolent was among the vessels in the Channel Fleet under the command of Vice Admiral Lord Keithfrom 1812 to 1814, and so qualifying for a share of the Parliamentary grant for her services.
+Insolent was among the vessels in the Channel Fleet under the command of Vice Admiral Lord Keith from 1812 to 1814, and so qualifying for a share of the Parliamentary grant for her services.
 (Note: The money was paid in three tranches, and separately for 1812, 1813 and 1814, and services in the Gironde.
 Insolent qualified for the payments for 1812, and 1813 and 1814.
 A first class share for service in 1812 was £45 3s 11d; a sixth-class share was worth 13 s 4½d.)

 In June 1814 Commander William Kelly replaced Forbes for North America.